combra-lab/spiking-oculomotor-head-control/README.md

 #### 2. Setup Interaction Between ROS and ArbotiX-M

 We use ROS as the middleware to control the biomimetic robotic head.
 To setup the interaction between ROS and the ArbotiX-M robocontroller, we first need to install the arbotix ROS packages from the repository.
-Please check this [link](http://wiki.ros.org/arbotix_python) on how to interact the Dynamixel servos using the `arbotix_python` package.
+Please check this [link](http://wiki.ros.org/arbotix_python) on how to interact with the Dynamixel servos using the `arbotix_python` package.

 ```
 sudo apt-get install ros-kinetic-arbotix
 ```

 Next, we need to setup ROS on the ArbotiX-M robocontroller.
 To program the ArbotiX-M, you can follow the [guide](https://learn.trossenrobotics.com/arbotix/7-arbotix-quick-start-guide) from Trossen Robotics.
-After setup the ArbotiX-M robocontroller, open and upload the following sketch in the arbotix library files:
+After setting up the ArbotiX-M robocontroller, open and upload the following sketch in the arbotix library files:

 ```
 File -> Sketchbook -> ArbotiX Sketches -> ros
 ```

-After correctly setup the software requirements on both the Ubuntu host computer and the ArbotiX-M robocontroller, we connect ArbotiX-M with the host computer using the FTDI-USB cable.
+After correctly setting up the software requirements on both the Ubuntu host computer and the ArbotiX-M robocontroller, we connect ArbotiX-M to the host computer using the FTDI-USB cable.
 To give access to the ROS node, you may need to run (`ttyUSB0` for the robotic head, `ttyUSB1` for the laser pointer):

 ```
 sudo chmod 666 /dev/ttyUSB0